Drum Corps International: Marketing and broadcasts

 Individual drum corps derive a large part of their revenues from marketing their product, specifically memorabilia and souvenir sales.
 DCI derives income from ticket sales, and is the sole distributor of official media, such as championship DVDs and audio CDs.
 DCI is also the exclusive producer of all broadcasts of sanctioned competitions, including online streaming.
 Edited versions of World Championship Open Class finals were televised by PBS from 1975 until 2004.
 (Note: World Championship Open Class finals from 1975 to 1991, and Division I finals from 1992 to 2005.)
 From 2005 to 2007, a two-hour highlights program of World Championship Division I finals was broadcast by ESPN2.

 Since 2004, World Championship World Class prelims have been broadcast to movie theaters by Fathom Events under the title Big, Loud & Live.
 (Note: Prior to 2011, Open Class quarterfinals performances were broadcast.
 From 2011 onward, performances from the preliminary "all-skate" were broadcast.)
 In 2011, Fathom Events added the DCI Tour Premiere.
-DCI previously livestreamed a number of competitions throughout the season, including the entirety of World Championship, via the former "DCI FanNetwork".
-FloSports engaged in a multi-year agreement to livestream select competitions via the FloMarching platform.
+DCI previously livestreamed a number of competitions throughout the season, including the entirety of World Championship, via the former "DCI FanNetwork," which operated from 2009 until 2015.
+Beginning in the 2017 season, FloSports engaged in a multi-year agreement to livestream select competitions via the FloMarching platform.
 Frequent hosts of the broadcasts and streaming events include former WWAY news anchor Steve Rondinaro, and percussionist Dennis DeLucia.